Immigration Services (Australia)

 Monday, 3:51 PM.
 The deal in HubSpot is updated: Onboarding Status set to “In Progress,” Service Agreement Status set to “Sent — Awaiting Signature,” Consumer Guide Status set to “Sent — Awaiting Acknowledgment.”

 Monday, 3:52 PM.
-I glance at HubSpot to confirm everything has fired.
+A glance at HubSpot confirms everything has fired.
 It has.
-Total time since I clicked save on the new deal: five minutes.
-I spent none of those five minutes on data entry, folder creation, or document formatting.
-I reviewed the automated output and moved on to my next client.
+Total time since clicking save on the new deal: five minutes — none of it spent on data entry, folder creation, or document formatting.
+Review the automated output and move on to the next client.

 Tuesday, 9:14 AM.
 Priya signs the service agreement via DocuSign on her phone.
 The system detects the completed signing, updates HubSpot to “Service Agreement — Executed,” logs the execution date, and files the signed PDF in the Correspondence sub-folder in OneDrive.
 A task is automatically created in HubSpot: “Follow up on document uploads — Priya Sharma — Due: Thursday.”

-This entire sequence — from deal creation to signed service agreement to organised folder structure to welcome pack to follow-up scheduling — took less than five minutes of my time and happened across five different systems without me manually touching any of them after the initial deal creation.
+This entire sequence — from deal creation to signed service agreement to organised folder structure to welcome pack to follow-up scheduling — takes less than five minutes and happens across five different systems without anyone manually touching them after the initial deal creation.

 Pro Tip